plerup/espsoftwareserial/README.md

 and each time you call read to fetch from the octet buffer, you reduce the need for space there.

-## SoftwareSerialConfig and parity
+## EspSoftwareSerial::Config and parity
-The configuration of the data stream is done via a `SoftwareSerialConfig` argument to `begin()`.
+The configuration of the data stream is done via a `EspSoftwareSerial::Config` argument to `begin()`.
 Word lengths can be set to between 5 and 8 bits, parity can be N(one), O(dd) or E(ven) and 1 or 2 stop bits can be used.
 The default is `SWSERIAL_8N1` using 8 bits, no parity and 1 stop bit but any combination can